maierav/sensation/intro.md

 The opposing view is:

 >IDEALISM_: There is no physical world.
 All is perception (again, technically, proponents of this view would use broader terms like "mind", or "consciousness" - but it is debatable how much these concepts do or do not overlap).
 There are two options on this view:\
 >>SOLIPSISM: Your perception is all that exists.
 Nothing else is real.
 You are all alone.
 Everything is just an illusion, except your perception.
 This view is difficult to argue with rationally.
-At the same time, view people are convinced by this view, let alone prefer this view since it resembles a horrifying reality.\
+At the same time, view people are convinced by this view, let alone prefer this view since it neither allows for predictions nor has much explanatory value.\
 >>
 >> PANPSYCHISM: Everything is perception.
 This view grants that there is "a world out there", but it assumes that that which exists outside our own perception is even more perception - a grand ocean of perception, if you will.
 Proponents of this view suggest that something keeps our own perception separate from the rest of perception out there.